 The holidays are here again and if you’ve just moved to New York City, you have landed at a special time.
 It’s not yet cold enough to be uncomfortable outside, but chilly enough to enjoy a hot coffee or a hot chocolate while taking in the beauty of the holiday decorations and enjoying our beautiful city.
-And while you probably feel you should be opening boxes and settling into your new apartment (and you likely should), it’s also nice to take some time to appreciate some holiday sites that won’t be back till next year.
+And while you probably feel you should be opening boxes and settling while finishing up your Holiday moving and storage as ell as finishing the move into your new apartment (and you likely should), it’s also nice to take some time to appreciate some holiday sites that won’t be back till next year.
 Here are some Big Apple spots we like to visit during the holidays:

 The Tree and The Rink at Rockefeller Center

 People come from all over the world to see the Rockefeller Center Christmas Tree.
 Lit at the end of November, the gigantic tree will have its lights on until January 7, 2018.
 And while the crowds can be annoying at times, you’d be sorry to miss this great holiday symbol of our city.
 After you’ve basked in the glory of the giant tree (it can be up to 100 feet tall) and its lights and snapped some shots (cause you know, Instagram), grab a cup of coffee, and watch folks skate on the ice just below the tree.
 The rink is yet another iconic New York City scene and while you’re mesmerized by people going round and round, you might be taken aback to simpler times.
 Or if you fancy, take a spin on the ice yourself.

 Department Store Window Displays